for the dignity of the individual and the common good, all of nature sing.

 Co-devised work for the Melbourne Festival - Chamber Made Opera presentation of the Shrieking Divas.
 The group also performed in Sydney warehouse "Sid's Place" & at other Melbourne venues.

-Study of Javanese gamelan with the assistance of The Australia Council and the Indonesian government at Sekolah Tinggi Seni Indonesia, Solo, Java.
+Study of Javanese gamelan with the assistance of an Australia Council grant and the Indonesian government dharmasiswa at Sekolah Tinggi Seni Indonesia, Solo, Java.
 One year study grant.

 Solo vocal composition/improvisation for Asia Pacific Festival, New Zealand.